Pablo Reyes Preview, Player Props: Red Sox vs. Dodgers

 Pablo Reyes At The Plate

-- In 42 games played this year, he has hit a homer in only two of them.
+- He has homered in two of 43 games played this year, and in 1.3% of his plate appearances.

-- Reyes has driven in a run in nine games this year (21.4%), including five games with more than one RBI (11.9%).
-He has also driven in three or more of his team's runs in two contests.
+- Reyes has picked up an RBI in nine games this season (20.9%), with two or more RBI in five of those contests (11.6%).

-- He has scored in 17 games this year (40.5%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.